evegyzbirun/Currency-Exchanger/README.md

 ## Setup/Installation Requirements

 1. Clone from repository or download with the link.
 2. Make an account at https://www.exchangerate-api.com/ to get API key.
+3. Add your key in Privet file .env
-3. Make sure you have .env in .gitigrore file before running
+4. Make sure you have .env in .gitigrore file before running.
+5. Use nmp install and nmp run build.
+6. Nmp start to see changes in real time.
 ## Known Bugs

 * none